The Infrared Universe: Emergent Carnot--Carath eodory Geometry and the Horizon Fixed Point

 \subsection{CC geometry as a thermodynamic fixed point}

-A Carnot--Carath\'eodory geometry \cite{Gromov1996} provides a natural resolution of these constraints.
-Horizontally constrained null propagation forces photons into recurrent trajectories on mesoscopic scales, while the associated sub-Laplacian induces strong mixing \cite{Hormander1967}.
+A Carnot--Carath\'eodory geometry \cite{Gromov1996} provides a natural resolution of these constraints.\footnote{Although the CC tangent structure is formally anisotropic—distinguishing horizontal from vertical directions in the tangent space—this anisotropy is not visible to observers within the mesoscopic exterior.
+The sub-Riemannian anisotropy operates at the level of constraint structure in phase space, not at the level of macroscopic propagation speeds or metric eigenvalues.
+After coarse graining, the observable dynamics are statistically isotropic: photon free paths, baryon diffusion, and geometric correlations obey rotational symmetries to high precision.
+In this sense, CC geometry is functionally isotropic but kinematically constrained: it provides efficient mixing and confinement without generating any directional bias in observable propagation.} Horizontally constrained null propagation forces photons into recurrent trajectories on mesoscopic scales, while the associated sub-Laplacian induces strong mixing \cite{Hormander1967}.
 As a result, local perturbations in photon and baryon densities are rapidly homogenized, and the exterior remains in approximate KMS equilibrium with the horizon.

 At the same time, the degenerate vertical sector supports ultrasoft geometric modes that act as entropy absorbers for the cold-entropy flux generated by collapse.
 These modes do not represent propagating forces or local curvature dynamics; rather, they provide a channel through which entropy can be irreversibly sequestered without disrupting the local CC constitutive law.